Bhryee/Point-and-Learn/README.md

 - Firebase was used for the Firestore data structure (users, results, sessions).
 - Firebase Storage was used for image and model output.
 - Training of the YOLOv5/YOLOv8 model has begun.
-- Tflite_Flutter was decided to be used for the integration of the AI model.
+- TensorFlow Lite was decided to be used for the integration of the AI model.

 <h2>Scoring Logic</h2>